weld-project/weld/docs/internals/vectorization.md

 * `merger`

-When a loop is vectorized, its function may merge elements of type `Vectorized` into the builder.
+When a loop is vectorized, its function may merge elements of type `Simd` into the builder.
 The builder contract for supporting vectorization is as follows:

 If the builder supports vectorization for a type `Scalar(T)`:

-* It must support merges of type `Vectorized(T)`
+* It must support merges of type `Simd(T)`
 * It must support merges of type `Scalar(T)` (in the same builder)
 * The `Result` operation must assume that any preceding operations on the builder could have involved both vectors and scalars.